Shaoye-JIN/Enhanced-Otto-Cycle/README.md

 1)  Only the thermal equilibrium and mechanical equilibrium are considered (temperature transfer and pressure balance).
     The chemical equilibrium is not considered (chemical energy).

-2)  The specific heat ratio is constant;
+2)  The specific heat ratio is constant.
     In fact, the specific heat ratio is temperature-dependent.

 These 2 limitations cause an error in the calculation of thermodynamic conversion efficiency.